 Regular Expression Matchers

-For Regular Expression, you specify a regular expression that will be compared against the paths of all files scanned.
+For Regular Expressions, specify a regular expression that will be compared against the paths of all files scanned.
 If a file is found in the path, it is flagged as proprietary.
 For example,

-For more information on regular expressions, see Oracle’s Java documentation.
+For more information on regular expressions, see the Java Documentation.

 Method Two: Clicking an Unknown Component in a Report